Spring naar inhoud

 Status

-In this study, we map catastrophic images of children and adolescents with social anxiety, and we evaluate whether changing these images with treatment (EMDR) helps.
+In this study, we mapped catastrophic images of adolescents with social anxiety, and we evaluated whether changing these images with treatment (EMDR) helps.

 Background

 If you suffer from social anxiety, you are often afraid when you are together with other people or when you do something in front of other people.
 It seems like you have catastrophic images in your head of what could happen.
-However, we do not know much yet about these catastrophic images.
-Therefore, in this study, we want to examine what kind of images children and adolescents with social anxiety experience when they are afraid.
+In this study, we examined what kind of images adolescents with social anxiety experience when they are afraid.
+We also examined whether a short treatment helps adolescents to experience less aversive catastrophic images, and thereby become less afraid.

 The research study

-The short treatment that the children receive consists of three sessions of ‘EMDR flashforward’ with a research therapist.
+The short treatment that the adolescents received, consisted of three sessions of ‘EMDR flashforward’.
 The ‘EMDR flashforward’ treatment targets the catastrophic images (images of potential catastrophe, such as being laughed at or looking odd).
-The treatment aims to make the catastrophic images that the children may experience in social situations less aversive, and thereby to become less afraid and more ready to enter the social situation.
-Participating children receive a small compensation.
+The treatment aims to make the catastrophic images that the adolescents may experience in social situations less aversive, and thereby to become less afraid and more ready to enter the social situation.